 Does getting the RSV vaccine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if getting the RSV vaccine can affect future behavior or learning for the child.
+Studies have not been done to see if the RSV vaccine can increase the chance of behavior or learning issues for the child.

 Breastfeeding and the RSV vaccine:

-The Abrysvo® RSV vaccine is only recommended for people who are pregnant (32-36 weeks) and for older adults.
-Studies have not been done on the RSV vaccine in people who are breastfeeding.
-The Advisory Committee on Immunization Practices (ACIP) and CDC state that subunit vaccines, like Abrysvo®, pose no risk for people who are breastfeeding or their infants (see https://www.cdc.gov/breastfeeding/breastfeeding-special-circumstances/vaccinations-medications-drugs/vaccinations.html).
+Studies have not been done on the RSV vaccine in women who are breastfeeding.
+CDC states that protein subunit vaccines like Abrysvo® pose no risk for women who are breastfeeding or their infants (see https://www.cdc.gov/vaccines/hcp/imz-best-practices/special-situations.html#cdc_report_pub_study_section_5-breastfeeding-and-vaccination).
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-Studies have not been done to see if the RSV vaccine could affect men’s fertility (ability to get a partner pregnant) or increase the chance of birth defects.
+Studies have not been done to see if the RSV vaccine could affect male fertility (ability to make healthy sperm) or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.